Cheryl-Lau/adipls/README.md

 # adipls

-This file contains the source codes (without object files) in mesa-r10398/adipls/adipack.c/adipls, edited for controlling 2nd order perturbative method computation from MESA.
+This file contains the source codes (without object files) in mesa-r10398/adipls/adipack.c/adipls, edited for controlling rotation computation with 2nd order perturbative method through MESA.

 The codes are coupled to the MESA astero src files.